iunera/druid-mcp-server/README.md

 The server will start on port 8080 by default.

 For detailed build instructions, testing, Docker setup, and development guidelines, see [development.md](development.md).

+## Security & Authentication

+- Streamable HTTP and SSE transports are secured with OAuth 2.0 by default.
+- Clients must send a valid Bearer token in the Authorization header when connecting.
+- Example: Authorization: Bearer YOUR_JWT_TOKEN
+- For enterprise SSO integration (OpenID Connect, Azure AD, Keycloak, etc.), please send an inquiry to [consulting@iunera.com](mailto:consulting@iunera.com?subject=Druid%20MCP%20Server%20SSO%20integration) and see [Contact & Support](#contact--support).

 ## Installation from Maven Central